abari212/covid-19/README.md

 There a number of ways to add other variables and develop predictive model.
 Some of the examples prediction are also available at https://github.com/abari212/mca.

-Data can also be feed as stream data to help with near-real time prediction and prevention.

 Detecting patterns in the data

 The overall approach is based on the assumption that nearby georeferenced locations (such a county name), with covid-19 cases, are associated in some way as a result of their proximity in space and time.
 It is likely that the data are linked some how either in space or time or both.